AAC-LD: Real time CODEC requirements

 Two-way communication with AAC-LD is possible on usual analog telephone lines and via ISDN connections.
-It can use a bit rate of 32 - 64kbit/s or higher.
+It can use a bit rate of 32 - 64 kbit/s or higher.
 Compared to known speech coders, the codec is capable of coding both music and speech signals with good quality.
 Unlike speech coders, however, the achieved coding quality scales up with bitrate.
 Transparent quality can be achieved.

 AAC-LD can also process stereo signals by using the advanced stereo coding tools of AAC.
 Thus it is possible to transmit a stereo signal with a bandwidth of 7 kHz via one ISDN line or with a bandwidth of 15 kHz via two ISDN lines.